 You’ll want to consider each cards’ redemption options.
 With American Express Membership Rewards, you can redeem your points for statement credits, merchandise or travel, and you can also transfer to participating travel partners.
 Having the option to transfer your points to participating travel partners can be a particularly useful way to get value from your rewards.
 So it may be a good idea to compare the list of Amex’s travel partners with those from other popular programs like Chase Ultimate Rewards®.

-And one final thing to know about these cards: The American Express® Gold Card and Platinum Card® from American Express are both charge cards, which means you’ll be expected to pay off your statement balance each month.
-So if you think you’ll need to carry a balance, you may be better off with another card.
-In fact, these charge cards will only allow you to carry balances if you use the Pay Over Time feature, which comes with its own rules and fees.
+And one final thing to know about these cards: The American Express® Gold Card and Platinum Card® from American Express are both technically charge cards, which means you’ll be expected to pay off your statement balance each month.
+But each of these cards will allow you to a carry balance if you use the Pay Over Time feature, which effectively turns the cards into credit cards with no preset spending limit for qualifying purchases.
+If you think you’ll need to carry a balance often though, you may be better off with another card.

 Not sure either card is for you?
 Consider these alternatives.